railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Employee Payslip PDF Report
 ---------------------------

-You can print the Employee Payslip PDF Report from the form view of Employee Payslips.
+You can print the Employee Payslip PDF Report from the view of Employee Payslips from Print button.

 .. figure:: images/payslip_report.png
    :align: center